 What's happening this week

-We will offer Eucharistic Adoration Sunday, June 25th.
-Come spend some quiet time before the Blessed Sacrament.
+We will offer Eucharistic Adoration Sunday, January 21st from 2:00 pm - 5:00 pm in the Multipurpose room.
+Come and spend some quiet time before the Blessed Sacrament.

 Life Teen is a Eucharistic-based ministry for our young people that helps them become more engaged in the Catholic faith.
 It is a fun and exciting way to share their faith experiences.
 Life Teen meets on Sunday evenings in the Shalom Youth Space from 7:00 pm - 8:30 pm.
 We look forward to seeing you Sunday, January 21st.